vcflib/bio-vcf/README.md

   bio-vcf --unique-sample (any) --include /s3.+/ --sfilter 'dp>20' --ifilter 'gt!="0/0"'
 ```

+With the filter commands you can use --ignore-missing to skip errors.

+## Special functions

+Note: special functions have not yet been implemented!

-Sample filters can be combined with special functions
+Sample filters can be combined with special functions (NYI)

 ```sh
   bio-vcf --sfilter "s.freq.var>0.30 and s.freq.ref<0.10" < file.vcf
 ```

 For all includes var should be identical for set analysis except for
-catesian.
+cartesian.
 So when --include is defined test for identical var and in
 the case of cartesian one unique var, when tested.

 ref should always be identical across samples.

-Unlike the --filter, the set filters --ifilter, --efilter and
---sfilter ignore missing data.
-To test for missing data
-in set filters use --strict.

-With the --filter command you can use --ignore-missing-data to skip
-errors.

 ## Modify VCF files